ALDAC 225 Chemical Dependency Ethics and Laws • 3 Cr.

-- Demonstrate variety of teaching techniques that are culturally relevant and sensitive to the needs of clients with learning disabilities
+- In accordance with the Americans with Disabilities Act and the NAADAC Code of Ethics, use teaching techniques that are culturally relevant and sensitive to the needs of clients with learning disabilities.

-- Demonstrate knowledge of Revised Code of Washington (RCW) as it applies to the treatment of alcoholism and drug addiction; the education of counselors and certification process for Chemical Dependency Professionals; client’s rights and grievance procedures; and the regulations for reporting incidents of elder and child abuse
+- Implement the Revised Code of Washington (RCW) as it applies to the treatment of alcoholism and drug addiction; the education of counselors and certification process for Chemical Dependency Professionals; client’s rights and grievance procedures; and the regulations for reporting incidents of elder and child abuse.

-- Demonstrate knowledge and skills to effectively implement Federal regulations outlined in CFR part 42 on client rights to privacy and confidentiality
+- Implement Federal regulations outlined in CFR part 42 on client rights to privacy and confidentiality.

-- Demonstrate knowledge of Washington State DUI law and drug court diversions, reporting requirements and referrals
+- Implement Washington State DUI law and drug court diversions, reporting requirements and referrals.